Are you looking for ways to keep your children’s hearts full of gratitude this year? You’ll love these Thanksgiving printables for kids.

 Thankfulness Hymn and Verses

 I absolutely LOVE hymns and Scripture!
 These two final pages have so many practical uses.
-We display the Thanksgiving Bible Verses in a picture frame in our home.
-We change it out seasonally with all of our monthly Scripture printables (these are a perk for being a Not Consumed Community Subscriber).
+We display the Thanksgiving Bible Verses page in a picture frame in our home.
+We change it out seasonally with all of our monthly Scripture printables (these are a perk for being a Not Consumed Community subscriber).
 You could also cut it up and display the verses on your Thanksgiving table.
 Or put them at the table all season.
 One year we worked as a family to memorize these verses.

 My favorite way to play is to hide the pieces around the house.
 We hide two sets (one with the number 1 on the back and one with the number 2).
 Players break into two teams and race to find the pieces.
 If they find a piece with the other team’s number on it, they can’t take it!

 The first team to come back with all the pieces and put the puzzle together wins.
 Of course, you should all finish by singing it together.